 |Swissôtel The Stamford – Clove Burgers and Shakers||OmniMeat Luncheon Burger||S$22++|

 |Swissôtel Merchant Court – Ellenborough Market Café||OmniMeat Luncheon Tartlet||S$12 nett|

 |Mercure Singapore on Stevens – Winestone||OmniMeat Luncheon Tagliatelle Aglio e Olio||S$30++|

 Green Common To Open in January 2021

-Green Monday will also be opening an over 3,000 sq ft Green Common plant-based concept store and cafe in VivoCity in January 2021.
+An over 3,000 sq ft Green Common plant-based concept store and cafe will be opening in VivoCity in January 2021.
 Green Common is currently in nine locations in Hong Kong and two online platforms in Hong Kong and China’s Alibaba’s Tmall Global.